marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/selectedrealkind.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: SELECTED_REAL_KIND, real kind, kind, real, radix, real

 .. _selected_real_kind:

-.. index:: SELECTED_REAL_KIND

-.. index:: real kind

-.. index:: kind, real

-.. index:: radix, real

 SELECTED_REAL_KIND --- Choose real kind
 ***************************************